Universal Serial Bus

 SuperSpeed USB Description

-As of January 2010 products supporting USB3.0 are starting to be released.
+As of January 2010 products supporting USB3.0 were just starting to be released, with a few more by 2011.

 The USB bus is a [Differential] Bi-directional serial interface cable bus.
 Differential NRZI data is transmitted Isochronous or Asynchronous between devices.
 Data is transferred at three different rates over a maximum cable length of 4 meters ~ over 4 wires, 2 of which carry data on a balanced twisted pair.